nickduran/align-linguistic-alignment/README.md

 ## Installation

 `align` may be downloaded directly using `pip`.
-[As an aside, it's always good practice to install a package like align, which has several dependencies (see `requirements.txt`), in a virtual environment - just remember to activate it before running any analyses]

 To download the stable version released on PyPI:

 ```
 pip install align
 ```

 Or to update:

 ```
 pip install align --upgrade
 ```

+> And it's always good practice to install a package like `align`, which has several dependencies (see `requirements.txt`), in a virtual environment.

-The above should work in the vast majority of scenarios, including if you use Anaconda for all your Python needs (which is highly recommended).
-However, there might be issues if you already have `align` installed with Anaconda and want to update `align` to a new version, or you just prefer any easy way to install `align` in a virtual environment in one go.
-In this case, a YAML file has been provided.
+> **Anaconda users:** The above should work in the vast majority of cases.
+However, if you prefer an easy way to install `align` within a virtual environment in one go, or you are experiencing problems with trying to update `align`, a YAML file has been provided to streamline things.
 Just follow these simple steps:

-1. Download the `environment.yml` file and navigate to the folder where it has been downloaded
+> 1. Download the `environment.yml` file and navigate to the folder where it has been downloaded
-2. Run the following command in Terminal: `conda env create -f environment.yml`
+> 2. Run the following command in Terminal: `conda env create -f environment.yml`
-3. Be sure to activate the new enviroment (i.e., `conda activate align0.1.1`) before running any `align` analyses (such as the tutorials; see below)
+> 3. Be sure to activate the new enviroment (i.e., `conda activate align0.1.1`) before running any `align` analyses (such as the tutorials; see below)

 If you experience any problems, please put them in the "Issues" section of this repository.